uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6Z.
 Transaction [R][+]

 Definition: Purchases and forms of monetization that appear in, or are indexed by, the gameplay footage

+Select "No transaction" if the footage contains no observable purchase or form of monetization.

 <details>
 <summary><i>controlled vocabulary</i> (adpated, with minor changes and additions, from Wikipedia, "Video Game Monetization," 2026)</summary>